Paul Hermann (composer): Personal life

 Ada died after a drowning accident in the North Sea.
-As the political climate in Berlin for Jews became more and more threatening, he decided to hide his daughter with his non-Jewish sister-in-law in The Netherlands.
-Hermann moved on to work in Brussels from 1934–1937, and in Paris in 1937-1939, under a false name, and then moved to the south of France where he was hidden in a farmhouse near Toulouse of the French branch of the Weevers family, where he composed three melodies for voice and piano (Ophélie, La Ceinture, Dormeuse) and a violin/cello sonata.
-The composition of Ophélie, based on the character of Prince Hamlet’s beloved Ophelia who drowns in a river, may have been inspired by the tragic drowning of Hermann’s wife.
-He found the solitude of his hidden life on the farm hard to cope with, having lost his wife and far away from his daughter, and used to go out to Toulouse from time to time to teach and socialize, accepting the risk of being discovered.
+As the political climate in Berlin for Jews became increasingly threatening, Hermann decided to hide his daughter with his non-Jewish sister-in-law in the Netherlands.
+Hermann left to work in Brussels from 1934–1937, and in Paris in 1937–1939, under a false name, and then moved to southern France where he was hidden in a farmhouse near Toulouse of the French branch of the Weevers family, where he composed three melodies for voice and piano ("Ophélie", "La Ceinture" and "Dormeuse") and a violin/cello sonata.
+"Ophélie", based on the character Ophelia in Shakespeare's Hamlet who drowns in a river; this may have been inspired by the tragic drowning of Hermann's wife.
+He found the solitude of his hidden life on the farm hard to cope with, having lost his wife and far away from his daughter, and visited Toulouse from time to time to teach and socialize, accepting the risk of being discovered.

 Death

-On one such visit to Toulouse, he was indeed picked up during a street razzia and transported to the Drancy concentration camp in spring 1944, and then onward to the Baltic States on the Drancy Convoy 73 on 15 May 1944, after which further traces of Hermann are missing.
+On one such visit to Toulouse, he was picked up during a street razzia (round-up), transported to the Drancy internment camp in spring 1944, and then sent onward to the Baltic States in Drancy Convoy 73 on 15 May 1944, after which further traces of Hermann are lost.

-The Prins Bernhard Cultuurfonds set up the Paul Hermann Fonds in Hermann's memory which offers scholarships to promising young cellists from the Franz Liszt Academy of Music.
+The Prins Bernhard Cultuurfonds set up the Paul Hermann Fonds in Hermann's memory, which offers scholarships to promising young cellists at the Franz Liszt Academy of Music.